The Idea of India

 The Persistence of Ayodhya: Wounds & Resistance

 I was asked to remain confined to my room.
-The men from Indian intelligence were polite but firm, and as they questioned me in a small tea shop in a neighborhood adjacent to where the Babri mosque once stood, I could see that they were unsure about what precisely it was that I represented.
-I […]
+The men from Indian intelligence were polite but firm.
+As they questioned me in a small tea shop in a neighbourhood adjacent to where the Babri mosque once stood, I could see they were unsure about precisely what I represented.
+I looked Indian, spoke Hindi, and […]